AndrewMendezData/AndrewMendezData.GitHub.io/project_hospitalsql.md

 **Is there a relationship between the number of procedures a patient has and how long they stay in the hospital?**<br><br>
 For this question, I found the average time, in days, the patients were in the hospital depending on the amount of procedures they had: few = 0-24, average = 25-54, many = 55+.<br><br>

 Here was the query:<br><br>
 <img src="images/q2 avg amount query.png?raw=true"><br><br>

-I made sure to use the ROUND statement to shorten the numbers returned and ORDER BY DESC to see the highest amount of days first.<br>
+I made sure to use the ROUND statement to shorten the numbers returned and ORDER BY DESC to see the highest amount of days first.<br><br>

 Here was the result:<br><br>
 <img src="images/q2 avg amoount result.png?raw=true"><br><br>